dev-academy-programme/computer-setup/ubuntu-setup.md

 **For these next two commands, replace the name and email with your own details**

-You'll need to configure git to know your name...
+You'll need to configure `git` to know your name...

 ```sh
 git config --global user.name "Firstname Lastname"
 ```

 ... and your email address.
-These will be recorded as the author in commits you make
+These will be recorded as the author in commits you make:

 ```sh
 git config --global user.email "your.name@example.com"
 ```

-If you prefer git to save your credentials instead of entering them each time, you can configure git to store them
+If you prefer `git` to save your credentials instead of entering them each time, you can configure `git` to store them:

 ```sh
 git config --global credential.helper store
 ```

-Now go to your [github tokens page](https://github.com/settings/tokens) and create a new token
+Now go to your [github tokens page](https://github.com/settings/tokens) and create a new token:

 - It can be called anything, but I use something like "home laptop"
 - It needs the "repo" permissions so make sure to check that checkbox
 - Set the expiration to 90 days, so that it lasts all bootcamp
-- **make sure you copy the token before you close that tab**
+- **Make sure you copy the token before you close that tab**

-From your Ubuntu terminal, clone down `clone-a-repo-test`
+From your Ubuntu terminal, clone down `clone-a-repo-test`:

 ```sh
 git clone https://github.com/dev-academy-foundations/clone-a-repo-test.git
 ```

-Now we're going change directory into the new directory:
+Now we're going to change into the new directory:

 ```sh
 cd clone-a-repo-test
 ```

-and open Visual Studio Code
+and open _Visual Studio Code_:

 ```
 code .
 ```

-Now you should be looking at the clone-a-repo-test in your editor.
+Now you should be looking at the `clone-a-repo-test` in your editor.
 Click on the `README.md` file to read the hidden message.

 Run this command in your terminal: